AhmedShahan/Custom_Chatbot_UI/chrome-extension/README.md

 1. Click the RAG Chatbot icon in your Chrome toolbar to toggle the chat bubble on the current page
 2. Click the blue chat bubble that appears in the bottom-right corner of the page
-3. Enter the URL where your RAG Chatbot is running (e.g., `http://localhost:8501`)
+3. Enter the URL where your RAG Chatbot is running (e.g., `http://127.0.0.1:8501/`)
 4. The chatbot will open in an iframe on the page
 5. Use the chat interface to interact with the RAG Chatbot
 6. Click the X button to close the chatbot

+**Note:** On HTTPS sites (like Google or Facebook), you might see an error when trying to load an HTTP chatbot URL due to browser security restrictions.
+If this happens, you can use the "Open in New Tab" button in the error message.

 ## Development